execas/execas.github.io/_posts/tmp.md

 Phishing is the use of social engineering techniques to trick users into for example giving away information or downloading malware.

 The presence of malicious code or URLs, the results of a lexical analysis of the contents, the reputation of the sender domain and more can help solutions remove a lot of phishing emails.
 Some *anti-spam* solutions have more advanced *black box* methods to block phishing email.
 Though, if you look at real-world results, it seems that most solutions still let the more sophisticated spear-phishing attacks (sent to a few hand-picked recipients, with spoofed domain/sender, native language and no malicious code or URLs) pass through.
 How can you deal with these?
-If the solutions in places block all obvious phishing emails, emails containing malware and malcious URLs, and even check the contents of the URLs when the user clicks on them, then the majority of the phishing email you will have coming are probably of a *CEO-fraud* character.
+If the solutions in places block all obvious phishing emails, emails containing malware and malcious URLs, and even check the contents of the URLs when the users click on them, then the majority of the phishing email you will have coming are probably of a *CEO-fraud* character.

+A *CEO-fraud*, also known as "Business email compromise" (BEC), is a targeted attack.
+Most often, a phishing email is sent by an attacker pretending to be the CEO or other C-level executive to recipient(s) that are hand-picked based on the goal of the attacker (e.g. to employees in the accounts payable department if they are asking for a money transfer, or to the HR department if they are asking for personal data).
+These attacks have become more and more sophisticated, with the attacker apparently spending a lot of time selecting the proper targets, spoofing information, writing a phishing email with proper jargon and so on.

+There are a few ways to avoid BEC:

+  - aware users are less likely to be tricked
+  - proper control procedures can prevent inproper actions being taken
+  - "out of office" auto-replies may be disabled or limited to prevent attackers exploiting this knowledge